PERIACETABULAR OSTEOTOMY

 Periacetabular Osteotomy Surgery

 Periacetabular Osteotomy (PAO) is a hip preservation surgery used to treat a hip issue that either a child is born with or develops over time.
 This surgery is performed on teenagers and young adults with painful hip dysplasia.
 These patients will exhibit mild to moderate abnormalities on an X-ray scan.
 Doctors can use less intrusive steps to promote proper socket development if dysplasia is discovered early in childhood.
 However, dysplasia that goes undetected in adolescence or adulthood is more difficult to treat, as the socket becomes abnormally flat/small and hardened.
-By repositioning the defective socket to a more optimal orientation, a procedure known as PAO, painful instability of the hip caused by dysplasia, can become treated
+By repositioning the defective socket to a more optimal orientation, surgeons perform a procedure known as PAO to stop the painful instability of the hip caused by hip dysplasia.

 What is the Periacetabular Osteotomy procedure?